unfoldtoolbox/UnfoldMakie.jl/docs/src/config/colorbar_data.md

 ## Other Plots
 In all other Plots the `Colorbar` function of the `Makie` module is used ([documentation](https://makie.juliaplots.org/v0.17.13/examples/blocks/colorbar/index.html)).

-The Colorbar will only be used when both `layoutData.showLegend` and `layoutData.useColorbar` are set `true`.
+The Colorbar will only be used when both `layoutData.showLegend` and `layoutData.useColorbar` are set to `true`.

 ## Colorbar data default values